 A roof that has sustained water damage in the rafters, or has a roofing material that needs replacing, may require repair to be able to support any additional weight placed on it.

-Buyers who are thinking about replacing their roof sometime in the next couple years may want to complete this task first, as roofing repair or upgrades are more complicated after solar panels have been installed.
-However, a roof that is well-built and maintained should be able to handle the weight of solar panels, with proper installation and care.
+Buyers who are thinking about replacing their roof sometime in the next couple of years may want to complete this task first, as roofing repair or upgrades are more complicated after solar panels have been installed.
+However, a roof that is well-built and maintained should be able to handle the weight of solar panels with proper installation and care.

 What If My Roof Can’t Support Solar Panels?